merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Infant gut merged](images/infant-gut-merged.gif)](images/infant-gut-merged.gif){:.center-img .width-50}

 Make contig selections by hovering your mouse over the tree in the center of the anvi'o figure.
-To add the highlighted selection to your current bin, left click.
-To remove the highlighted selection from your current bin, right click.
-To create a new bin, click "New bin" under the `Bins` tab in `Settings`.
-To change to a different bin, click the blue dot next to the bin name you're interested in.
+To add the highlighted selection to your current {% include ARTIFACT name="bin" text="bin" %}, left click.
+To remove the highlighted selection from your current {% include ARTIFACT name="bin" text="bin" %}, right click.
+To create a new {% include ARTIFACT name="bin" text="bin" %}, click "New bin" under the `Bins` tab in `Settings`.
+To change to a different {% include ARTIFACT name="bin" text="bin" %}, click the blue dot next to the {% include ARTIFACT name="bin" text="bin" %} name you're interested in.

 **Manipulating the inner dendrogram**.
 By default, anvi'o uses three different clutering approaches to organize contigs in the center dendrogram.
 Your ability to perform manual binning will be in part determined on your understanding of these clustering strategies.
 Here is a brief description of each: